JHess5-GSU/Homework1/README.md

 My Android and Flutter SDK locations will be different from yours, so it will take some configuration on your side.
 You may even have to rename it from Homework1-test to something else.

-You may be able to get it to work by cloning your own working app directory and then replacing the 'lib' folder, as well as 'android/app' and 'android/build.gradle' files.
+Instead, you may be able to get it to work by cloning your own working app directory and then replacing the 'lib' folder, as well as 'android/app' and 'android/build.gradle' files.

 Included for ease of grading is a screen recording from my personal phone.
 I believe it shows everything you need, especially as you can pause it whenever necessary.